7 Investment Options Other than Mutual Funds 2022

 Different Investment Options Other than Mutual Funds

-Every investment carries a certain degree of risk.
+Every investment carries a degree of risk.
 But those investments that provide higher returns always carry more risk.
 Similarly, Mutual Fund investments depend on the market forces.
-Hence, you cannot predict their returns with certainty.
+Hence, you cannot predict their returns with ty.
 While some investors want higher returns than mutual funds, others aspire for secured investment options.
 So, here are 7 popular investment prospects other than mutual funds.

 1.1 Equity Shares